 There are a few considerations when choosing which non-food items to hand out.
 First, some non-food items still contain allergens, such as Play-Doh, which contains wheat.
 Additionally, try to choose latex-free items, as there are children who also have latex allergies.

 Can I still pass out candy?

 Sure – just do it safely!
 The point of the Teal Pumpkin Project is to make trick-or-treating as inclusive as possible.
 You can keep the experience safe by keeping your food treats and non-food treats in separate bowls, and by asking trick-or-treaters if they have any food allergies or giving them a choice of which treat they’d like: candy, or a non-food item.

 Print out some of FARE’s flyers and put them in your neighbors’ mailboxes.
 If you have a neighborhood email lists: you can send out an email about the initiative, including a link to FARE’s website.
 You can also reach out to your local library, dentist/doctor offices, schools, or community buildings to see if they would be willing to help you post signs or get the word out.
 Share information on social media, and post a picture of your teal pumpkins when you have them near your door!
 Don’t forget to use the hashtag #TealPumpkinProject when you post!

 Ideas for Non-food Treats

-Available at dollar stores, party supply stores, or online shops, these low-cost items can be purchased and handed out to all trick-or-treaters, or made available in a separate bowl from candy if you choose to hand out both options.
+Available at dollar stores, party supply stores, or online shops (Amazon), these low-cost items can be purchased and handed out to all trick-or-treaters, or made available in a separate bowl from candy if you choose to hand out both options.
 Nearly all of these items can be found in a Halloween theme or festive colors.

 Glow sticks, bracelets, or necklaces